Yasujiro Ozu's Tokyo Story has been released on DVD to celebrate its 50th anniversary

 For a film which is 50 years old, Tokyo Story portrays a remarkably familiar Japan.
 Post-war Tokyo is sprawling with industrial growth; its narrow streets, not yet flooded with neon, are never-the-less a cacophony of signs.

 The characters themselves also continue to inhabit modern day Japan.
-A spoilt primary-aged grandchild stresses about his studies, then throws a tantrum when he doesn't get his way.
+A spoiled primary-aged grandchild stresses about his studies, then throws a tantrum when he doesn't get his way.
 A young lodger goes out to play pachinko.
 Drunk old men flirt badly with a hard-nosed mama-san, conveying the eternal refrain of the older generation: that the younger generation has no backbone.

 2003 was the centenary of Ozu's birth.
 His career lasted from 1927 to 1962, when he died of cancer.
 Although Ozu won more Kinema Junpo 'Best Film' awards in Japan than any other director, and despite the success of Japanese directors Akira Kurosawa and Kenji Mizoguchi at international film festivals, his films were not immediately introduced to the West because they were thought to be too Japanese for western audiences.